 Luckily, though, she had a solid Plan B right from the start: to be a writer.
 She amassed spelling bee and poetry contest trophies as a kid, later graduating from Florida State University with an English degree and using her creative mojo to plan award-winning public service campaigns on everything from aging issues to sexual violence prevention.
 Before becoming a full-time freelance writer, she worked as the editor-in-chief of two of the nation's largest senior publications, served as a regional Emmy judge and reported to the Florida Governor's Office during her time as a state agency communication director.
 She’s been behind the scenes at NASA, too, helping the space program field press calls in the days leading up to a historic shuttle launch.

 Freelancing commercially and creatively since 2010, Amy takes on messaging and content development projects to connect organizations to the people they serve.
-Recent long-term projects include serving as a regular contributor to several digital projects powered by InterContinental Hotel Brands, a weekly creative living contributor for Brit + Co, a regular home improvement contributor for Bob Vila, and an industry blogger for the event production mavericks at Kennedy Creative Events.
+Recent long-term projects include serving as a regular contributor to several digital projects powered by InterContinental Hotels Group, a weekly creative living contributor for Brit + Co, a regular home improvement contributor for Bob Vila, and an industry blogger for the event production mavericks at Kennedy Creative Events.
 Previously, she spent two years as the contributing editor of Citygram, an immersive digital magazine focusing on Austin's local culture; one year as the social media manager for Impact Hub Austin/The Vuka Collective, a coworking community and event space filled with social innovators and global changemakers; and three years as a writer for GM's innovation blog.
-Recent short-term projects include a series of blog content for Hotel Indigo; a piece on Visit the USA, the nation's official tourism website; and several projects for Google, including serving via EnVeritas Group as the local expert for Austin during the development of the new app, Google Trips.
+Recent short-term projects include a duo of travel features written for USA TODAY; a series of blog content for Hotel Indigo; quick-glance travel guides on Visit the USA, the nation's official tourism website; and multiple projects for Google, including serving via EnVeritas Group as the local expert for Austin during the development of the new app, Google Trips.

-In the commercial sphere, Amy's writing has appeared on Alternative Apparel's "Common Thread" blog, as well as websites and blogs featured by media outlets like NBC's TODAY Show, Forbes, Newsweek, Daily Candy, Fast Company, TechCrunch, LifeHacker, The Golf Channel, Shape Magazine, CBS MoneyWatch and The New York Times.
-She's ghost-written executive articles that have appeared on CNBC.com and PandoDaily and composed bios, reports and website copy for industry leaders in the realms of wellness, coworking, social entrepreneurship, travel and transportation.
+Amy has served as a ghost writer of executive articles published on CNBC.com and PandoDaily, and she has composed bios, presentations, reports and website copy for industry leaders in the realms of wellness, coworking, social entrepreneurship, travel and transportation.
 In 2012, Apartment Therapy toured and shared her writing space, and early in her freelance career, her lust for travel and design fed her daily contributions to design/lifestyle blogs Interior Complex, Chic Traveler and Furniture Fashion.
 Now, her commercial and editorial work covers subject matter ranging from culture, design and travel to green living, creativity and social innovation.